 - the specific accommodations needed and why.

-Documentation should be mailed to Disability Services or faxed to (717) 796-5217 as soon as possible.
+Documentation should be mailed to Disability Services or faxed to (717) 796-5217 by March 5.
 This information will be kept in a secure file at the Office of Disability Services, and released only with written approval from the student/guest.
 Documentation must be updated annually, except where the condition is known to be permanent and not showing change.

 A Special Housing Request form must also be filed before the posted deadline- March 5 for current students, May 15 for first year students and new transfers.
 Requests received after that time can only be considered on a space-available basis.
 Deadlines for filing requests prior to the housing lottery are posted by the Office of Housing.